 If visitors are going to keep coming back to your content, it needs to have an air of expertise about it.
-Try to keep all formatting and graphics of the highest possible quality for a start.
+Try to keep all formatting and images of the highest possible quality for a start.
 If you’re serious about making some money, why not invest a little money in graphic design?
 It’ll pay dividends.
 Make sure all text is clear and easy to read, and that it is laid out in a way that flows.

 Visitors should not be faced with huge blocks of waffling copy in a small size and obscure font.
 They want information that is concise, dynamically worded, easy to understand and quick to absorb.
 You also need to think about the quality of your content.
 Keep on top of your spelling and grammar and word things in a way that your followers will understand, whatever their level of education or first language.